 Today in Church History: TIME CAPSULES

 VOTE FOR YOUR CHOICE OF THE TOP 100 CATHOLICS FOR THE 20TH CENTURY

 Medjugorje Monthly Message and More

 To print out entire text of Today's issue, go to SECTION ONE and SECTION TWO

-Today is the Second Thursday of Easter while tomorrow we celebrate the Second Friday of Easter.
+Today is Easter Thursday while tomorrow we continue the celebration with Easter Friday.
 For the readings, liturgies, and meditations, click on DAILY LITURGY.

 March 25th Medjugorje Monthly Message

 Dear children!
 I call you to prayer with the heart.
 In a special way, little children, I call you to pray for conversion of sinners, for those who pierce my heart and the heart of my Son Jesus with the sword of hatred and daily blasphemies.
 Let us pray, little children, for all those who do not desire to come to know the love of God, even though they are in the Church.
 Let us pray that they convert, so that the Church may resurrect in love.
 Only with love and prayer, little children, can you live this time which is given to you for conversion.
 Place God in the first place, then the risen Jesus will become your friend.
 Thank you for having responded to my call.

 Heart-filled words from Sister Mary Lucy Astuto in her column GETTING TO THE HEART OF THE MATTER

 Part Two of Chapter 8 of "MY LORD AND MY GOD!"